Adavi654/outty-adventure-matching-app/docs/docs/product-backlog.md

 As a user, I want to edit my profile, so that my information is up to date.

 ## PBI-5 Choose Adventure Interests
-As a user, I want to choose adventure activities That I’m interested in, so that I can be matched with like-minded people.
+As a user, I want to choose adventure activities that I’m interested in, so that I can be matched with like-minded people.

 ## PBI-6 Set Skill Level
 As a user, I want to set my level of experience on my preferred activities, so that I can find compatible partners.